volodymyr68/Vue3-zoho-widget-template/README.md

 # Zoho Widget Development with Vue 3

 ## 🚀 Overview
-This project is a **Vue 3-based widget** designed for **Zoho Creator**.
+This project is a **Vue 3-based widget** designed for **Zoho CRM/Creator/Peolple**.
 It allows seamless integration of Vue components into Zoho's platform, enhancing functionality and customization.

 ---